Leverage and Margin Explanation and Examples

 But this is if your online broker has set 0% Margin Requirements before closing out your xauusd trade positions automatically.

-For 20 percent requisite before stopping out your gold positions mechanically, then your trades will be closed once your trading account balance gets to $200
+If you need a 20 percent requirement before your gold positions are automatically stopped, your trades will close when your account balance drops to $200.

-If they set 100% requisite of this level before stopping out your open position positions mechanically/automatically, then your trade position will be stopped out once your trading account balance reaches $1,000: Explanation the trade position will closeout as soon as you execute it because even if you pay 1 pip spread your account balance will drop to $990 and the needed percentage is 100 percent i.e. $1,000 dollars, therefore your trade orders will immediately get stopped out.
+If they set 100% requirement of this level before liquidating your open positions mechanically/automatically, then your trade position will be stopped out once your trading account balance reaches $1,000 dollars: Explanation the trade position will closeout as soon as you execute it because even if you pay 1 pip spread your account balance will drop to $990 and the needed percentage is 100 percent i.e. $1,000, thence your trade orders will immediately get stopped out.

 For Example if